ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-6-audience-with-taveni.md

 - **🗡️ BANJO'S DEMONSTRATION**: Flips dagger in air, hand on table, moves at last moment - "this seems like it should be clear, we have to move"
 - **👵 MAMA YATA'S POSITION**: "Will not see it so simply, she wants to stick to the old ways"
 - **⚔️ FIGHTING CHANCE**: Taveni believes outsiders "will give her the fighting chance" needed for survival
+- **🏃 URGENT DEPARTURE**: Group departs with Taveni rushing to the meeting
+- **🤔 AUGUSTUS'S CONCERN**: "Difficult to have consensus without knowing all sides" - strategic caution about incomplete information
+- **🤝 GROUP AGREEMENT**: Party acknowledges the challenge of deciding without hearing Kabuto's proposal
+- **👥 PUBLIC ATTENTION SHIFT**: Townfolk watching with curiosity rather than hostility - "what are outsiders doing with Taveni and what are they up to"
+- **🎭 VENUE CHANGE**: Proceeding to larger, "opera-hall like" room for the formal political trial/debate
+- **🎭 TRIAL ROOM ARRIVAL**: Party enters the grand opera-hall style political venue
+- **⚔️ KABUTO REVEALED**: Armored extremist faction leader present and immediately hostile
+- **🔥 EXPLOSIVE ACCUSATION**: "You see, outsiders.
+Fucking outsiders coming into our town!"
+- **💥 BLAME ASSIGNMENT**: "This is the exact reason the spire is broken in the first place"
+- **❓ HOSTILE INTERROGATION**: "Why are you here, do you wish to condemn us?"
+- **😡 AUDIENCE OBJECTION**: "Why do we allow such an audience with these heathens"
+- **🏃 TAVENI'S PROTECTION**: Rushes party to the podium - taking control of situation
+- **🛡️ STRATEGIC ADVICE**: "Ignore him" - directing party not to engage with Kabuto's provocations